Captive Nations: Criticism

 Russian émigrés living in US, criticized P.L.
 86-90, because in speaking of "Russian communism" and "imperialistic policies of Communist Russia" this law by implication equated the terms "Russian", "Communist" and "Imperialist".
 Specifically, the Congress of Russian Americans argued that P.L.
 86-90 was anti-Russian rather than anti-Communist since the list of "captive nations" did not include Russians, thus implying that the blame for the Communist crimes lies on the Russians as a nation, rather than just on the Soviet system.
 According to the Russian writer Andrei Tsygankov, the suggested reason for this is that the law was designed by Lev Dobriansky viewed by the Russian Americans as a Ukrainian nationalist.
 Members of Congress have campaigned for nullification of the Captive Nations law.

-A group of American historians issued a statement claiming that PL 86-90 was largely based on misinformation and committed the United States to aiding ephemeral "nations" such as Cossackia and Idel-Ural.
+A group of American historians issued a statement stating that PL 86-90 was largely based on misinformation and committed the United States to aiding ephemeral "nations" such as Cossackia and Idel-Ural.

 Gregory P. Tschebotarioff, Stephen Timoshenko, Nicholas V. Riasanovsky, Gleb Struve, Nicholas Timasheff were among opponents of PL 86-90.

 In a 1959 news conference, the US president Dwight D. Eisenhower stated "Well, of course they don't admit there are any captive nations.
 They have their own propaganda.
 They present a picture to their own peoples, including the world, so far as they can, that we know is distorted and is untrue."

 Current vision

 American leaders continue the tradition of celebrating Captive Nations Week and each year issue a new version of the Proclamation.
 Contemporary Proclamations do not refer to particular nations or states.
-The latest US President to specify a list of countries with oppressive regimes was George W. Bush, whose 2008 Proclamation mentioned Belarus and North Korea (in 1959 Belarus was denoted as White Ruthenia).
+The latest US President to specify a list of countries with 'oppressive regimes' was George W. Bush, whose 2008 Proclamation mentioned Belarus and North Korea (in 1959 Belarus was denoted as White Ruthenia).
 George W. Bush characterized the leaders of the two countries as 'despots'.

 When declaring the July 2009 Captive Nations Week, President Barack Obama stated that while the Cold War was over, concerns raised by President Eisenhower remained valid.

+In his 2022 proclamation, President Biden named several officially communist countries (Cuba, North Korea and China) and a number of non-communist countries (Russia, Iran, Belarus, Syria, Venezuela and Nicaragua) as captive nations but did not mention two officially communist countries, Laos and Vietnam, the latter notably having better relations with the US.